linqs/linqs-website/DATASETS.md

 #### `citation`

-The citation specifies a file in `_data/datasets/pubs/`.
-It should be the same as the name of the publication file you want rendered as bibtex.
+The citation specifies a file in `_data/datasets/references/`.
-(note: It should be just the file name without a path or extension.)
+It should be the same as the name of the publication file you want rendered as bibtex, and it should be just the file name without a path or extension.

 #### `link`